CamillaTH/portfolio-2/README.md

 https://cloudconvert.com/ico-converter tool was used.
 * Link to png image that i used (converted it with tool above to .ico format) https://www.pngkit.com/view/u2w7w7o0i1t4r5r5_rock-paper-scissors-png-clipart-rock-paper-scissors/
 * To make images transparent https://www.remove.bg/ tool was used
+* Background image link was not found since i did not save it when i started the project.